-AUDITOR'S INDEPENDENCE DECLARATION UNDER SECTION 307C OF THE CORPORATIONS ACT 2004 www.collinsco.com.au TO THE DIRECTORS OF WESTERN COMMUNITY LEGAL CENTRE LIMITED A.B.N.
-72 604 181 071
+AUDITOR'S INDEPENDENCE DECLARATION Fax (03) 9689 6605 UNDER SECTION 307C OF THE CORPORATIONS ACT 2004 ww.collinsco.com.au TO THE DIRECTORS OF WESTERN COMMUNITY LEGAL CENTRE LIMITED A.B.N.
+72 604 181 071 no contraventions of any applicable code of professional conduct in relation to the audit.

-I declare that, to the best of my knowledge and belief, during the year ended 30 June 2017 there have been:
+I declare that, to the best of my knowledge and belief, during the year ended 30 June 2018 there have been:

-(i) no contraventions of the auditor independence requirements of the Australian Charities and Not for Profits Commission Act 2012 in relation to the audit; and
+- (i) no contraventions of the auditor independence requirements of the Australian Charities and Not for Profits Commission Act 2012 and the Corporations Act 2001 in relation to the audit; and - (ii)